gfassero/HIERO/technical.md

 </entry>
 ```

-HIERO then selects the definition `headmost` from this entry:
+HIERO then selects the definition from the entry:

 ```xml
 	<def>headmost</def>